glitch-game-club/glitch-game-club/CONTRIBUTING.md

 > 2. **[Save your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...

 > First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+## How to submit your games to this resource

+We imagine this code repository to be a base for Thimble Games.
+More inforation on this to come.

 ## How to report bugs